zelle7/wpsolr-search-engine/readme.txt

 == Description ==

+Review on a 1 million documents search : <a href="https://wordpress.org/support/topic/awesome-plugin-1526" target="_blank">"Have used it to index over 1 million data in a custom WP application and the results have been fantastic"</a>.

+Our plugin website: <a href="http://www.wpsolr.com" target="_blank">http://www.wpsolr.com</a>

+Our Solr hosting website (if you do not want to host your own Solr server): <a href="http://www.gotosolr.com/en" target="_blank">http://www.gotosolr.com</a>

 For a multi-language live search demo, visit <a href='http://www.gotosolr.com/en/search-wpsolr/?search=solr'>live search page demo</a>.

 Try the live search (autocompletion), on words like « solr », « cassandra », « security », « indexes », « search ».